jellyfish-lsef/swm-bugtracker/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: UI Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for the SWM GUI
 title: "[FEAT]"
 labels: enhancement
 assignees: ''